tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day4a.docx.md

 The pop_\* folders contain simulated genotype, phenotype and GWAS summary statistics representative of
-Europeans, East Asians and Africans required by BridgePRS.
+Europeans, East Asians and Africans for input to BridgePRS.
 Each pop_\* folder is split into summary statistics, and individual level genotype and phenotype folders, e.g.
 ```